stevenvachon/jquery.transitionsend/README.md

 #jquery.transitionsend

-> Execute a callback when *all* transitions have ended.
+> Execute a callback when *all* CSS transitions have ended.

 ## Getting Started